Fang Chih: CC Clique

 Fang attended the Second National Motion-Picture Conference which was convened by the Central Party Publicity Committee in Shanghai.
 Fang used the motion picture industry in Shanghai to promote KMT party ideals to the people.
 These propagated the ideas of the New Life Movement which was the brainchild of General Chiang Kai-shek and his wife Soong Mei-ling and was supported by the CC Clique and the Blue Shirts Society.

 In October 1935, Fang collaborated with Zhang Daofan, Lei Chen, and Yu Shangyuan to build the Nanjing National Theatre Academy where Yu was installed as president.
 The school was run as an organ of the KMT Propaganda Department and the Ministry of Education.
 In 1938, a second school was opened in Sichuan, Jiang'an County and named the National Theatre Academy.
 It was the first modern drama school for higher education ever built in China.

 In November 1935 at a meeting of the KMT Big Five, Fang Chih was elected to the Central Committee of the Kuomintang cementing his position as a prominent fixture of the administration.
 In July 1936, there was a shakeup of the propaganda department after Liu Luyin was arrested on spy charges by Dai Li who was carrying out a purge of the party and Fang became the vice minister of the Board of Publicity.

 On 13 August 1937, Fang was transferred to the Ministry of Education, a department run by Minister and KMT Party Chairman Wang Shijie.
 The following year, Chen Lifu was appointed as Minister of Education.

 Ministry of Education

-In October 1938, with the CC Clique's hold on the Ministry of Education in place, Fang Chih was appointed to the position of Education Commissioner of his native Anhwei Province (Anhui Province) and of Hupeh Province (Hubei Province).
+In October 1938, with the CC Clique's hold on the Ministry of Education in place, Fang Chih was appointed to the position of Education Commissioner of Anhui and Hubei Provinces.

 On 19 May 1938, a squadron of two Chinese Air Force Martin B-10 bombers took off from Ningbo.
 The squadron flew over Nagasaki, Fukuoka, Kurume, Kyushu, Saga, and Sasebo distributing over 1 million leaflets containing various propaganda and disinformation, completing the mission with no human losses.

-In the late 1800s, Fang's uncle Fang Quan, who was a late-Qing era prefect and Tongcheng School literary figure, returned to Tongcheng to oversee the establishment of the Huabiao Primary School (zh: 华表小学), serving for a time as its principal.
-Fang oversaw the completion of Anhui Number 4 Provincial Primary School (zh: 安徽省省立第四临时小学会宫分校) in 1939.
+In the late 1800s, Fang's uncle Fang Quan, who was a late-Qing era prefect and Tongcheng School literary figure, returned to Tongcheng to oversee the establishment of the Huabiao Primary School (华表小学), serving for a time as its principal.
+Fang oversaw the completion of Anhui Number 4 Provincial Primary School (z安徽省省立第四临时小学会宫分校) in 1939.